 With the assistance of professional psychiatrists and psychologists from University Hospital, Kuala Lumpur, The Befrienders Kuala Lumpur was established.

-Today, Befrienders Worldwide has an impact on suicide and suicidal behaviour through a network of 169 independent emotional support centres in 29 countries.
+Today, Befrienders Worldwide is a dynamic and expanding global network of 349 emotional support centres in 32 countries, spanning 5 continents.
+These centres are staffed by more than 25,000 volunteers who provide vital support to an estimated 7 million service users each year.
 These centres provide an open space for those in distress to talk and be heard.